Does Flywheel Paradigm Training Improve Muscle Volume and Force? A Meta-Analysis

 What They Did

 The meta-analysis looked at 13 studies with a total of 18 effects.
-It analysed the role of various factors on the effectiveness of flywheel paradigm training to increase muscle volume and force.
+It analyzed the role of various factors on the effectiveness of flywheel paradigm training to increase muscle volume and force.

 Literature searches were conducted online and assessed ADONIS, ERIC, SPORTSDiscus, EBSCOhost, Google Scholar, MedLine, and PubMed electronic databases between October and November 2015 and was updated in March 2016.
 Keywords used included eccentric, eccentric overload, flywheel, resistance training, and inertia.